konqi/schematic-kafka/README.md

     }
   })

-// how to decode a message from kafka
+// decode a message from kafka
-// AVSC return parsed json, so decodedMessage this is an already object, ready to use const decodedMessage = await registry.decode(rawMessageFromKafka)
+// AVSC returns parsed json, so decodedMessage is a ready to use object const decodedMessage = await registry.decode(rawMessageFromKafka)

-// how to encode a message with a schema
+// encode a message with a schema
 // where
 // - subject    is the kafka topic plus the (-key, -value) postfix
 // - message    the actual message to send (this has to be in whatever format
 //              the schema handler defined above expects in the encode-function)
-// - schemaType (optional) AVRO/PROTOBUF/JSON
+// - schemaType (optional if already registerd, default: AVRO) AVRO/PROTOBUF/JSON
-// - schema     (optional) serialized schema to be used
+// - schema     (optional if already registerd) serialized schema to be used
 // returns      a Buffer that you can send to the kafka broker const encodeResult = await registry.encodeForSubject(subject, message, SchemaType.AVRO, schema)
 ```

-For more examples, take a look at `src/kafka-registry-helper.testcontainer.spec.ts`.
+For more examples, take a look at `src/kafka-registry-helper.testcontainersspec.ts`.

 ## How this library works